1.2. “Client” shall be the person that makes the booking for themselves or on behalf of other persons.

 16. Applicable law

-– Please note that during inter-season, a total of four passengers is required for the vehicle to operate, so your reservation request may not be able to be confirmed within the usual 24 hours.
+17.2 Please note that a total of five passengers is required for the vehicle to operate, so, in the low seasons, your reservation request may not be able to be confirmed within the usual 24 hours.

 Summary of Conditions for Super Saver Fare

-– If one of your transfers falls out of these times, the flexi shared tariff will apply
+– If one of your transfers falls out of these times, a private tariff may apply

 – Additional charges may apply for any subsequent changes to a confirmed booking